 What existed before the universe and what will happen when it ceases to exist?

 Are there other live forms in the universe?

 One last advice, never argue with someone about their answers.
-Let’s say you love the color blue and the other person loves the color orange.
-There is no need to have an argument about it.
+Let’s say you love the colour blue and the other person loves the colour orange.
+There is no need to have an argument about who is right or wrong.
 Both answers are correct.
 You do not have to prove anything.
 Perhaps your answer is based on a feeling but for some answers that is all it takes.
 You do not have to prove feelings.
 It comes from the inside of you and you know it is true because you feel it.
 How could someone else feel what you feel?
 If you love blue and feel happy about it, then do not try to expect someone who loves orange to feel the same way as you do.
 It is about mutual acceptance.
 Learn to appreciate without having the need to self-doubt.
 If I believe in god and feel there is a god then there is a god.
 If someone believes not in god and does not feel that there is a god, then there is no god.
 Both are right and both are wrong and both do not really know because it is about faith.
 It is up to you.
 You decide.
 Life depends on what questions you ask, how you answer them, and what actions you take.
-Make sure you are aware of this.
-Furthermore, feel free to comment with a question that you think is missing here.
+Always be aware of this.